 Remember not to cut off more than one-third of the grass blade at once for best turf health, which might mean mowing twice per week when the grass is actively growing.

 Sometimes in the hot summer months, dry areas may appear.
 This can be due to inefficient sprinkler systems, hard compacted soils, pet urine or just neglect.
 Damage during the hotter time of year can be difficult to turn around.
 An application of Revive to those dry areas in summer will work wonders.
 Revive contains a special combination of surfactants that help re-wet hard packed and dry areas.
 Revive’s organic nutrients will re-invigorate those dry lawn areas and make them lush and green again.

 You can have your dream-come-true lawn with these easy steps and help from your local experts at any IFA Country Store.
-Stop by and talk with us about our 4-step fertilizer formulated locally for the Intermountain West soils.
+Stop by and talk with us about our 4-step Plus Lawn Care Program, locally formulated for Intermountain West soils.
 With 23 locations ready to serve you, a beautiful lawn is just an application away.